MINI Y75 was my final project for the BA Automotive & Transport Design course at UWTSD.

 Exposed Galvorn front end showcases Y75's innovation.

-Silent Salesman display board - 2.4m x 1.1m once printed
+Silent Salesman display board - 2.4m x 1.1m as printed!